Need Affordable Small Business Website Design?

 There are platforms available online, that are a cross between doing it yourself and having the platform do it for you.
 I call these hybrid approaches.
 These solutions allow you to drag and drop components onto your base platform which gives you added features and functions.

 The following (not exclusive) are some examples:

-Another name for these types of websites are website builders.
-They give you the ability to create full scale websites without knowing any code.
+Another name for these types of websites is website builders.
+They give you the ability to create full-scale websites without knowing any code.